cds-astro/cds.pyreadme/README.md

 tablemaker.title = "catalogue title"
 tablemaker.author = 'G.Landais'
 tablemaker.date = 2020
-tablemaker.abstract = "This is my abstract..."
-tablemaker.description = "This is my description..."
-tablemaker.putRef("II/246", "2mass catalogue")
-tablemaker.putRef("http://...", "external link")
+tablemaker.abstract = "This is my abstract.
+It describes the scientific results derived from the data." tablemaker.description = "This is my description.
+It describes the context of the data, like the instrumentation used or the observing conditions." tablemaker.putRef("II/246", "2mass catalogue") tablemaker.putRef("http://...", "external link")